 Can I still drive with my coolant level light on?

 Avoid making any long journeys without sufficient coolant: you should stop and top up as soon as possible otherwise you risk causing serious damage to your car.
 Wait for the engine to cool down before topping up.

-If this light comes on often, get your car serviced to check there isn’t a leak somewhere.
+If these dashboard warning lights come on often, get your car serviced to check there isn’t a leak somewhere.

 Oil warning light